Comparing Singlet Testing Schemes: Braunstein-Caves singlet test

 \subsection{Preliminaries}

 Alice and Bob wish to test whether they share a two-qubit singlet.
-It is possible that they instead share a non-quantum system governed by a local hidden variable theory (see Section IV/C) or a more complex quantum system with further degrees of freedom.
+It is possible that they instead share a not necessarily quantum system governed by a local hidden variable theory (see section \ref{sec4c}) or a more complex quantum system with further degrees of freedom.
 However we start by assuming the parties are confident they share a (potentially mixed) two-qubit state $\rho_{AB}$.
 To start the test, Alice and Bob use an authenticated channel to fix a parameter $N\geq2$ and uniformly randomly generate a projective measurement pair $(A,B)$ from the set

 where

 with $|m_\theta\rangle=\cos\theta|0\rangle+\sin\theta|1\rangle$ and outcomes are labelled $\{1,-1\}$ respectively.

 Next, Alice and Bob perform measurements $A$ and $B$ respectively on their qubit and store their outcomes as $O_{A}$ and $O_{B}$ respectively.
 They compute the quantity